Hecky99/Code-A-Responsive-Design-Website-001/README.md

 - replaced current index.html and styles.css with NetNinja's index.html and styles.css files
 -cloned image folder with images in them to repo from NetNinja's repo -deleted the menu.js file

+Version 100.3
+- updated the styles.css with some Media Queries